How to Develop an App Using Visuals

 Use case diagrams

-A use case diagram can help your team model and discuss how your application will interact with people, organizations, or external systems and better understand the scope of the system.
+A use case diagram is a type of UML diagram that can help your team model and discuss how your application will interact with people, organizations, or external systems and better understand the scope of the system.
 UML use case diagrams are higher-level visualizations that don’t go into much detail.
 They are especially helpful when presenting an overview of the system to executive stakeholders or non-technical team members.

-Use the UML shape libraries and templates available in Lucidchart to build a use case diagram that you can easily share with your team.
+As a powerful UML diagram tool, use the UML shape libraries and templates in Lucidchart to build a use case diagram that you can easily share with your team.

 User flow diagrams